Updated on September 29, 2022 | 4 minute read

 Organise your fulfilment area – If you’re using a warehouse or an office to ship orders, you want to make sure that your best-sellers are accessible for quicker picking and packing,

-Hire additional staff – If you’re using Bidnamic software already, you know you’ll be getting an influx of orders and you might need a pair of extra hands to make sure your customer gets their products on time.
+Hire additional staff – With Black Friday comes an influx of high purchase intent, and if your Shopping ads are already optimised, you'll be expecting a tidal wave of sales.
+To match this demand, you may need a pair of extra hands to make sure your customer gets their products on time.

 Communicate – Bidnamic will be on hand to assist you with any Google Shopping needs during the Black Friday weekend.
 It won’t hurt to keep in regular contact with your fulfilment